 - Ensuring appropriate, accurate and timely provision of information regarding Admissions Service policy, and training to colleagues and service users as required

 - Using research and judgement to advise on resolution of complex fee assessment cases and enquiries, whilst knowing when to refer to senior colleagues, or signpost to other services

 - Assessing qualification equivalencies, entry requirements and Admissions Service policies ensuring these are accurately recorded on the admissions qualification database to deadlines

-- Providing informed and appropriate responses to the most complex entry requirements, qualifications and fee status queries promptly for applicants to King’s
+- Conducting research on and providing informed and appropriate responses for the most complex entry requirements and qualifications and queries raised by the Admissions team

 - Ensuring that entry requirements information and admissions policies are up to date both online and in print